-If you’ve ever had an ugly grey residue around your neck, wrists or fingers, you’ve experienced the effects of tarnished silver.
+If you’ve ever discovered unappealing grey marks on your skin from wearing silver jewellery, you’ve experienced the effects of tarnished silver.
 Because of its vulnerability to tarnishing, sterling silver needs special care.

-Oxygen – which produces tarnish – is silver’s worst enemy, so always tuck away your silver jewelry pieces in places like drawers, plastic bags or velvet pouches instead of leaving them out in the open.
-To add extra protection, put paper anti-tarnish strips — available at many jewelry stores — inside the containers.
+Oxygen – which produces tarnish – is silver’s worst enemy, so always be sure to tuck away your silver jewellery pieces in a drawer, plastic bag, or velvet pouch rather than leaving them out in the open.
+For extra protection, put paper anti-tarnish strips (widely available online and in jewellery stores) inside the containers.

 Dish soap and toothpaste are common household items often used for jewellery cleaning, but these products are not designed for jewelry and can be too rough on the metals.
 Skip the toothbrush with its abrasive bristles, too.

 Usually, wiping well-kept silver with a jewellery cloth will suffice for maintenance.